cyberhub-dseu/Cyber-Hub-DDOS-Tool/README.md

-# Cyber Hub DDoS Tool (CHDT)
+Cyber Hub DDoS Tool (CHDT)

-This project is a simple ICMP flood tool designed for educational purposes.
-It allows users to flood a target IP with ICMP packets using multiple threads and windows.
+Description:
+The Cyber Hub DDoS Tool (CHDT) is an educational tool designed to demonstrate how a Distributed Denial of Service (DDoS) attack can flood a target using ICMP packets.
+The tool supports multi-threaded execution and allows launching multiple instances across terminals, making it suitable for simulating various levels of attack intensities.

-**Disclaimer: This tool is for educational purposes only.
-Misuse of this tool for malicious purposes is illegal.**
+Disclaimer: This tool is strictly for educational purposes and network testing.
+Unauthorized use against systems without consent is illegal.
+Use responsibly.

-## Features
-- Custom ICMP packet creation
-- Multi-threaded execution
-- ASCII banner using `pyfiglet`
-- Ability to launch multiple terminal windows
-- Adjustable attack intensity
+Features:
+Custom ICMP Packet Creation: Manually constructs ICMP echo request packets for precise flooding.
+Multi-Threading: Users can choose the number of threads to launch based on attack intensity (normal, medium, high, or custom).
+ASCII Banner with pyfiglet: Displays a fun, artistic banner when the script starts.
+Multiple Terminal Windows: Launches multiple instances of the tool to scale attacks across different windows.
+Cross-Platform Support: Compatible with Linux, macOS, and Windows.
+Purpose:
+This tool is designed to educate security professionals, ethical hackers, and students about DDoS vulnerabilities and protection techniques.
+It simulates how attackers might perform an ICMP flood attack and provides insight into traffic handling and server load testing.

 ## Installation